prisconapoli/prisconapoli.github.com/_posts/2014-04-01-Unsigned-and-Value-preserving-rules-in-C-Language.md

 2. Where I made a mistake comparing a signed and unsigned?

 This post is about the second question.
 What happen when an unsigned type is promoted to a **larger** type?
-Should the signed be preserved or not?(e.g. promotion to a larger signed or unsigned type)?
-I'll show you that the answer is no unique, and depends on how much the larger type is *truly* larger.
+Should the signed be preserved, or not (e.g. promotion to a larger signed or unsigned type)?
+I'll show you that the answer isn't unique and depends on how much the larger type is *truly* larger.

 Look at the code below that shows the issue in a simplified way.
 Image you have an object called *paylaod* that simply represent an array of bytes, and you want check if the payload has a proper size, suppose 1500.
 The funtions *start()* and *end()* return respectively the position of the first and last bytes in the paylod.